 Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR), especially the CRISPR-Cas9 gene-editing system, is a significant leap forward in our capacity to alter DNA cost-effectively and precisely.

-The technique depends on short guide RNAs, also known as SgRNA, to locate and edit a specific DNA location.
-However, the guide RNA can fit in various DNA locations leading to unwanted side effects.
-That’s where machine learning and AI technology comes in; they have proven to produce the best results when predicting the degree of off-target effects and guide target interaction for a certain sgRNA.
+The technique depends on short guide RNAs (SgRNAs) to locate and edit a specific DNA location.
+However, these SgRNAs can fit in various locations along the nucleic acid strand, leading to unwanted side effects.
+This technical challenge can benefit much from machine learning and AI.
+For instance, they are viable at predicting the degree of undesirable edits.
+And are also effective at guiding target interaction.

 As a result, it significantly shortens the processing time and development of guide RNA for every human DNA region.